Richiban/CodeFlea/README.md

 ## Searching

 By pressing `s` you will be prompted for the first character of the desired object.
 Once you have entered the first character, the selection will be moved to the first object that begins with that character.
-To search backwards the process is the same; just press `f` instead.
+To skip backwards the process is the same; just press `f` instead.

 ## Jumping